The Difference Between Organic and Conventional/GMO Foods

 These items can generally be bought safely in a conventional form:

 Producing organic foods can be expensive for farmers, with organic feed costing twice what normal feed costs.
 Additionally, most organic farms are too small to receive subsidies from the government.
 Because of the difficulties facing organic farmers, organic foods are commonly perceived to be more expensive than conventional foods.

 However, a 2008 study showed that organic foods at Whole Foods were actually cheaper than their normal counterparts that were sold at Safeway.
 Items like ketchup, pasta sauce, apples, and milk proved to be less expensive in organic form than in conventional form.
 Though Whole Foods is perhaps the best-known retailer of organic foods, the cheapest organic produce and other organic foods are almost always found locally.

 As it stands now, genetically modified foods must pass safety tests, and therefore aren’t considered to be risky.
 However, the lack of research on GMOs means the real dangers of these foods will only be known years later.
 Therefore, it’s best to avoid GMOs altogether and stick largely to whole foods that are made organically.

 Nutritionists recommend a diet that consists of 70 percent of whole foods, and for good reason.
 Buying whole foods means just that – all of the nutritional benefits of a food are present instead of mere fragments, as is the case with genetically modified foods.
 For instance, sweeteners such as sugar often miss out on the water and nutrients that are available in whole food form.
-Additionally, non-organic white rice and flour is missing fiber and nutrients that are found in their organic counterparts.
+Additionally, non-organic white rice and flour are missing fiber and nutrients that are found in their organic counterparts.
 This makes whole foods an essential component of a healthy lifestyle, which can help people manage diabetes and other conditions, as well as reduce fatigue and lower blood pressure.